 Get started with Motion for React

-Motion for React is a React animation library for building smooth, production-grade UI animations.
+Motion for React (previously Framer Motion) is a React animation library for building smooth, production-grade UI animations.
 You can start with simple prop-based animations before growing to layout, gesture and scroll animations.

-Motion's unique hybrid engine combines the performance of native browser animations with the flexibility of JavaScript.
+Motion's unique hybrid engine delivers 120fps animations by combining native browser APIs like Web Animations API and ScrollTimeline with the flexibility of JavaScript.
 It's also trusted by companies like Framer and Figma to power their amazing no-code animations and gestures.

-In this guide, we'll learn why and when you should use Motion, how to install it, and then take a whirlwind tour of its main features.
+In this guide, we'll learn why and when you should use Motion, how to install it, and give you an overview of its main features.

 Why Motion for React?

 React gives you the power to build dynamic user interfaces, but orchestrating complex, performant animations can be a challenge.
-Motion is a production-ready library designed to solve this, making it simple to create everything from beautiful micro-interactions to complex, gesture-driven animations.
+Motion is a production-ready React animation library designed to solve this problem, making it simple to create everything from beautiful micro-interactions to complex, gesture-driven animations.

 Key advantages